ropensci-archive/datagovau/README.md

 ## Combination with mapview

-When `get_map` imports a shapefile, the resulting object is an object of class SpatialPointsDataFrame (from the `sp` package).
+When `get_data` imports a shapefile, the resulting object is an object of class SpatialPointsDataFrame (from the `sp` package).
 The `mapview` package provides nice interactive leaflet graphics (in the output below, only a screenshot provided):

 ```r